 - Trust level financial controls

 - School level financial controls

-- Performance monitoring

-- Ofsted readiness
+- Risk Management

-- Academy level governance

 These were identified alongside the changes to the Academies Trust Handbook (ATH).
 On a termly basis, the internal auditor reports to the Board of Trustees, through the Finance, Audit and Resources Committee on the operation of the system of control and on the discharge of the board of trustee's financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.